 Try lots of foods – South Korea is known for its cuisine among travellers.
 Take the opportunity to get your taste buds watering.
 Kimchi, Bulgogi and Bibimbap are just to name a few.

 Sharing meals is not allowed – This is quite annoying, particularly if you don’t know if you will like the dish.
 Ordering one meal to share is strictly forbidden.
 Each person has to order one dish!

 DMZ tour – It’s compulsory to take a tour; you cannot just go there yourself!
-We recommend carefully researching the company beforehand.
-If you’re cheapskates like us, your day could end up ruined!
-You can find out all about what happened here.
+We recommend carefully researching the company beforehand, or your day could end up ruined!
+You can find out all about what happened to us here.

 Backpacking solo – Are you a female traveller that is planning to visit South Korea alone?
 Good choice!
 It’s the perfect solo female destination.